OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   [27708] 15/10/2010 -- 11:40:07 - (suricata.c:425) <Info> (main) – This is Suricata version 1.0.2

-(Here the part until the – is the meta info, “This is Suricata 1.0.2” is the actual message.)
+(Here the part until the – is the meta info, "This is Suricata 1.0.2" is the actual message.)

 It is possible to determine which information will be displayed in